8 May 2014. Gender Guff.

 ambassador Bear of Edge, Bud and Tessie's Atlantic44.

-Some prefer the social aspects such the Saturday
+Some prefer the social aspects such

 are fishermen who revel in landing the Big One.

-Sometimes it's simply sitting around shooting the
+Sometimes however it is simply sitting around shooting the

 breeze in the cockpit of a boat tied to a dock.
 None of those